 Unchecked and Checked Blocks.
 Semantically, unchecked and checked blocks act as classical C blocks as rules S-UNCHECKED and S-CHECKED in Figure 7.

 Binding and Function Calls.
-The semantics handles vari- able scopes using the special ret form.
-S-LET evaluates to a configuration whose expression is ret(x, n : τ , e)).
-We keep ϕ unchanged and remember x and its the new value n : τ in e’s scope that is defined by the ret operation.
-Every time when evaluation proceeds on e (rule S-RETCON), we install the stack value n : τ for x in ϕ for the current scope; after one-step evaluation is completed, we store x’s change in the result ret operation ret(x, ϕj(x), ej)), and restore x’s outer score value ϕ(x) in ϕj.
+The semantics manages variable scopes using the special ret form.
+S-LET evaluates to a configuration whose expression is ret(x, n : τ , e).
+We keep ϕ unchanged and remember x and its new value n : τ in e’s scope that is defined by the ret operation.
+Every time when evaluation proceeds on e (rule S-RETCON), we install the stack value n : τ for x in ϕ for the current scope.
+After one-step evaluation is completed, we store x’s change in the result ret operation ret(x, ϕj(x), ej), and restore x’s outer score value ϕ(x) in ϕj.
 This procedure continues until ej becomes a literal n : τ , in which case S-RETEND removes the ret frame and returns the literal.

 Function calls are handled by S-FUNC and S-FUNT, for c and t mode function pointers, respectively.
 A call to a function pointer n retrieves the function definition in n’s location in the global function store Ξ, which maps function pointers to function data τ (x : τ ) (ξ, e), where τ is the return type, (x : τ ) is the parameter list of variables and their types, ξ determines the mode of the function, and e is the function body.
 Similar to H , the global function store Ξ is also partitioned into two parts (c and u regions), each of